In this lesson we will:

-This is an state store which is managed internally by Kafka, so you wouldn't typically have to interact with it.
+This state store is managed internally by Kafka, so you wouldn't typically have to interact with it.
 However, it's important to know where it is stored for a few reasons:

 - Some operating systems have processes which automatically clear files from /tmp.
 You may wish to relocate the Kafka state file in this instance;

-- You may wish to add backups and monitoring around this file to improve stability and chance of recovery in a critical situation;
+- You may wish to add backups and monitoring around this directory to improve stability and chance of recovery in a critical situation;

 - If you would like to start afresh with your Kafka broker, stopping the broker and removing all of the state is the easiest way to do this.

-In the next lesson, we will go through the process of administering topics which will eventually hold our messages.
+In the Next Lesson we will go through the process of administering topics which will eventually hold our messages and events.